 Table 2.
+Popular metrics characterizing complexity features.
 A non-exhaustive list of metrics used in the ecological literature when assessing ecological complexity, and their relationship with the features identified in our article.
 We refer particularly to the references (40, 62, 72, 81, 82, 127) for comprehensive reviews of metrics designed to measure complexity.